Towards a Combinatorial Understanding of Lattice Path Asymptotics: Bounds for lattice path models in the quarter plane

-An upper bound on the growth constant of a quarter plane model can always be determined by appealing to a half plane model on the same steps restricted to lie in a region containing the first quadrant.
+An upper bound on the growth constant of a quarter plane model can always be determined by appealing to a half plane model using the same steps restricted to lie in a region containing the first quadrant.
 In this section we describe how to determine the half plane which gives the best bound.
 The main result is Theorem~\ref{thm:bestbound}.
-It is followed by examples of its application, its proof, and then in Section~\ref{sec:smallsteps} a proof that, in the case of small steps, the bound is the same as the formula of Fayolle and Raschel.
+It is followed by examples of its application, its proof, and then in Section~\ref{sec:smallsteps} a proof that, in the case of small steps, the bound is the same as the exact formula of Fayolle and Raschel.
+In some cases, this is easy to see, as the upper bound is the same as the lower bound given by excursions.